DArcMattr/dotfiles/README.md

 to the end of `/usr/share/X11/xkb/symbols/evdev.lst`, then using `dconf editor`, I had to add `'speshul:speshul'` to the **Custom value** field array to `/org/gnome/desktop/input-sources/xkb-options`. (ugh).

+#### Configure CAPSLOCK

+Manually install https://github.com/ililim/dual-key-remap in order to get the same "tap CAPSLOCK for Escape, press for Control" behavior that exists in the Unix-like configuration.
+Use [Winaero Tweaker](https://winaerotweaker.com) to make an "Elevated Shortcut" for the program and place it in the Startup folder so the remapping can work in Admin mode shells.

+In Unix-like environments `xcape` provides that functionality.